-2.5 About literal objects
+About literal objects 2.5

 Most objects in Pharo are created programmatically, by sending a message like new to a class.
 In addition, the language syntax supports creating certain objects by directly expressing them in the code.
 For example the expression #(true false nil) is equivalent to the previous snippet using Array new.